mars0i/masonclj/doc/general/ClojureMASONinteropTips.md

 understand all  of this.]
 If your agents are stored on a grid with a finite number of cells, however, this difference between `defrecord` and `deftype` probably won't matter.
-MASON implements this kind of grid with Java arrays, so finding an object in arrays just involves indexing into them.
+MASON implements this kind of grid with Java arrays, and finding an object in arrays just involves indexing into them.